csmith49/sherlog/examples/flip/README.md

 ## Structure

-By default, this directory consists of 4 experiment files:
+This directory comprises 4 experiment files:

 1. `flip.sl` encodes the Sherlog program and provides evidence,
 2. `train.py` optimizes the parameters given in `flip.sl`,